vijaydaultani/blog/_posts/2021-10-10-demystifying-transformer.md

 $$

 ## Pointwise Feed Forward N/W
-The last sublayer (second for encoder and third for decoder) in each layer of both encoder and decoder is a feed forward sublayer which is a fully connected feed forward network.
-The network is applied on each position in the input separately and identically.
-The fully connected layer as described in \eqref{eq:fully_connected} consists of two linear transformations separated by non linearity activation (ReLU) in between.
+The last sublayer of each layer for both the encoder and decoder is a fully connected feed-forward network sublayer.
+This network is applied to each dimension of the input vector separately and identically.
+However, one should note that though the same FFNN function is applied across different dimensions of the input vector, each layer uses different parameters for FFNN.
+The fully connected layer, as described in \eqref{eq:fully_connected}, consists of two linear transformations separated by nonlinearity activation (ReLU) in between.

 $$
 \operatorname{FFN}(x)=\max \left(0, x W_{1}+b_{1}\right) W_{2}+b_{2}
 \label{eq:fully_connected}
 $$

-One thing to notice is that though the FFN function is same across different positions, each layer uses different parameters.

-## Revisiting Model Architecture
-Given we have already covered required relevant background about embeddings, attention, multi-head attention, and pointwise feed forward network now it's time to tie up all the concepts together in the form of the

-### Encoder and Decoder Stacks
-Encoder is composed of 6 identical layers stacked on top of each other.
-Each layer consist of two sublayers.
-First sublayer is multi-head self-attention and second sublayer is a simple position-wise fully connected feed-forward network.
-Each of the two sublayers have residual connections, followed by layer normalization.

-Decoder similar to encoder is composed of six identical layers stacked on top of each other.
-Different from it's encoder counterpart each layer in decoder consist of three sublayers.
-First sublayer is a masked multi-head self-attention, followed by second sublayer of multi-head encoder-decoder attention, which is finally followed by position-wise fully connected feed-forward network.
-Similar to it's encoder counterpart each sublayer have a residual connection which is followed by the layer normalization.

-Finally toward the end of the decoder we linearly transform the output of the decoder which is then passed through a softmax to generate the probabilities on set of output symbols.

 ## Summary
-Now that we have already understood all the required concepts, let's tie them together.
-To revise we started with the motivation for the embedding where we discussed both I/P, O/P and positional embeddings.
-Later we introduced the attention mechanism.
-Which was further broken down into the several sub concepts.
-To understand
+To revise, we first revisited the limitations of the conventional RNNs.
+One of the traditional RNNs' most severe limitations is the sequential processing of a single input and output sequence, i.e., the inability to parallelize the calculation of the hidden representation of a given input and output sequence.
+Then we discussed how transformer architecture solves this problem, followed by the underlying concepts like Query, Key, and Value, different types of attention, and their usage in the architecture.
+Moving forward, we discussed the efficiency in a number of computations for dependency calculation of decoder symbols on encoder symbols.
+Ay last, we discussed embeddings (I/O and Positional embeddings) and Point-Wise Feed Forward Neural Networks.

-**Attention** became an integral part of several sequence modelling and transduction model for various tasks.
-I wrote an article on Attention previously which you can find here.
-Though in the article we went through in detail about the bottleneck problem of conventional encoder-decoder.
-But to summarize it here when encoder squashed the complete input into a one single vector the information was lost and decoder had no way to realize the importance of different inputs for generating symbol at hand especially for long-range dependencies.
-And therefore attention mechanism was introduced to allow modelling on input dependencies irrespective of the input's symbol distance in input and output sequences.
+**Attention** became an integral part of several sequence modeling and transduction model for various tasks.
+I wrote an article on attention previously, which you can find here.
+Though in the article, we went through in detail the bottleneck problem of conventional encoder-decoder.
+But to summarize it here, when the encoder squashed the complete input into a single vector, the information was lost, and the decoder had no way to realize the importance of different inputs for generating the symbols at hand, especially for long-range dependencies.
+And therefore attention mechanism was introduced to allow modeling of input dependencies irrespective of the input's symbol distance in input and output sequences.

-**Self-Attention** also called intra-attention is an attention mechanism that relates different position of a single sequence in order to compute a representation of the sequence.
+**Self-Attention**, also called intra-attention, is an attention mechanism that relates the different positions of a single sequence in order to compute a representation of the sequence.
 Notice the similarity with the conventional encoder.
-Similar to encoder self-attention is computing a representation of the sequence but rather than processing the input tokens one at a time self-attention will process them in parallel.
-Second self-attention similar to attention will relate (find similarity similar to attention function) different positions of a single sequence.
+Similar to the encoder, self-attention is computing a representation of the sequence, but rather than processing the input tokens one at a time, self-attention will process them in parallel.
+Second, self-attention similar to attention will relate (find similarity similar to attention function) different positions of a single sequence.

-**Transformer** was the first model which was completely based on self-attention in order to compute the representations of it's input and output without using any sequence aligned RNNs or CNNs.

-In the paper they used transformer for the machine translation task but transformer itself is a very general architecture that can be used for any sequence modelling and transductions tasks.
+**Transformer** was the first model based entirely on self-attention to compute the representations of its input and output without using any sequence-aligned RNNs or CNNs.
+Though in the paper, authors evaluated the transformer on machine translation task, the transformer itself is a general architecture that can be used for any sequence modeling and transduction tasks.

 ---